JuliaPlots/PlotlyJS.jl/docs/src/manipulating_plots.md

 ## [Subplots](@id subplot_intro)

-A common task is to construct subpots, or plots with more than one set of axes.
+A common task is to construct subplots, or plots with more than one set of axes.
 This is possible using the declarative plotly.js syntax, but can be tedious at best.